apache/druid/docs/querying/sql-window-functions.md

 ### ORDER BY windows

-When the window definition only specifies ORDER BY , it sorts the aggregate data set and applies the function in that order.
+When the window definition only specifies ORDER BY and not PARTITION BY, it sorts the aggregate data set and applies the function in that order.

-The following query uses ORDER BY SUM(delta) DESC to rank user hourly activity from the most changed the least changed within an hour:
+The following query uses `ORDER BY SUM(delta) DESC` to rank user hourly activity from the most changed the least changed within an hour:

 ```sql
 SELECT